rvilim/riddler-dividing-spheres/readme.md

 Coincidentally, both 65 and 66 have not been ruled out as candidates for N=11 (and I haven't looked >70) which means that our linear relation might hold for 11 as well.

 ## Going beyond the minimum
 What about the split-ability of S greater than the minimum?
 The script also scan a range of S's.
-If we plot them we see
+If we plot them up to N=6, S=39. we see

 ![range](images/many_balls.png)

 Here blue indicaes that the Pile/Spheres combination *is* possible.
 We can see that there is definitel some periodicity there!